 Ask about personal property.
 You could have no idea what those close to you place sentimental value on.
 Give everyone a chance to say if there are any items they’d like to be left.

 Explain any imbalance.
 Inheritance doesn’t have to be passed on equally, but people – especially siblings – will want to know why they’ve been given more or less.

-- Emphasise that it’s just for now.
+Emphasise that it’s just for now.
 Things change.
 New arrivals might be born, or someone might pass away.
-Stress you’re happy to reassess your will regularly, and when your situation changes.
+Stress you’re happy to reassess your will regularly, or when your situation changes.

 How much you reveal about your financial position is up to you.
 Some people believe it’s a bad idea to set expectations, but it can help with life planning.
 You’ll know what’s best for your family and friends.

 Key stages after you pass away

 After you die, some tasks will need to be carried out relatively quickly, which can be difficult and emotional for your loved ones.
 The executor is responsible for most things, but will probably seek support from family and friends.

 The immediate actions to take care of include: